Sampling weights youth self-completion survey

 Hope this helps.
 And please let me know if you have further questions,

-#5 Updated by Melanie Luhrmann over 1 year ago
+#5 Updated by Melanie Luhrmann almost 2 years ago

 Just one additional question: When I use f_psnenus_lw, all teenagers who are not observed in that wave have no weight, so I'd loose more than half my sample.